munificent/craftinginterpreters/book/optimization.md

 cast dance to teach the C compiler what we want those bits to mean.

-Since `nil` has only a single bit representation, we can use equality on uint64_t to see if a Value is `nil`:
+Since `nil` has only a single bit representation, we can use equality on uint64_t to see if a Value is `nil`.

 <span name="equal"></span>

 ^code is-nil (2 before, 1 after)

-You can guess how we define the `true` and `false` values:
+You can guess how we define the `true` and `false` values.

 ^code false-true-vals (2 before, 1 after)

-The bits look like this:
+The bits look like this.

 <img src="image/optimization/bools.png" alt="The bit representation of the true and false values." />

-To convert a C bool into a Lox Boolean, we rely on these two singleton values and the good old conditional operator:
+To convert a C bool into a Lox Boolean, we rely on these two singleton values and the good old conditional operator.

 ^code bool-val (2 before, 1 after)

-There's probably a more clever bitwise way to do this, but my hunch is that the compiler can figure one out faster than I can.
-Going the other direction is
+There's probably a cleverer bitwise way to do this, but my hunch is that the compiler can figure one out faster than I can.
+Going the other direction is simpler.
-simpler:

 ^code as-bool (2 before, 1 after)

 Since we know there are exactly two Boolean bit representations in Lox -- unlike in C where any non-zero value can be considered "true" -- if it ain't `true`, it must be `false`.
 This macro does assume you only call it on a Value that you know *is* a Lox Boolean.
-To check that, there's one more macro:
+To check that, there's one more macro.

 ^code is-bool (2 before, 1 after)

 That looks a little strange.
-A more obvious macro would look like:
+A more obvious macro would look like this:

 ```c
 #define IS_BOOL(v) ((v) == TRUE_VAL || (v) == FALSE_VAL)